U & SHGC Values: Impact on Energy Consumption

 Thermal energy is an example of kinetic energy, as it is due to the motion of particles, with the motion being the key.
 Thermal energy results in an object or a system having a temperature that can be measured.
 Thermal energy can be transferred from one object or system to another in the form of heat.

 Due to the increase in temperatures, HVAC is becoming part of our life for thermal comfort.
-Hence, minimization of thermal gains into the building could reduce energy consumption.
+Hence, minimisation of thermal gains into the building could reduce energy consumption.
 Solar gain is defined as solar radiation absorbed on the internal surfaces of the room, plus solar radiation absorbed in glazing and transferred to the room by conduction.

 The analysis is performed by considering the different U values and SHGC values.